 Nanette Elster, J.D., M.P.H.

-Nanette Elster, JD, MPH, is an assistant professor at the Neiswanger Institute for Bioethics and Health Policy, Loyola University Chicago Stritch School of Medicine.
-She is an active educator in the graduate program, teaching a variety of courses in areas related to law, pediatrics, genetics, and professionalism.
-She also supervises the graduate program’s writing courses and master’s capstone courses.
+Nanette Elster, JD, MPH, is an associate professor at the Neiswanger Institute for Bioethics and Health Policy, Loyola University Chicago Stritch School of Medicine.
+She is an active educator in the graduate program, teaching a variety of courses in areas related to law, pediatrics, oral health, genetics, and professionalism.
+She also supervises the graduate program’s writing courses, master's capstone course, and doctoral capstone courses.

 She has extensive experience in legal, public health and ethical issues related to women’s and children’s health.
 She has spoken nationally and internationally and is the author of numerous articles on the legal, health policy and ethical implications of a range of public health issues.
 She has appeared on such media staples as CNN, Good Morning America, the Today Show, NPR and Chicago Tonight.